tesseract-ocr/tessdoc/ImproveQuality.md

 ### Dilation and Erosion

 Bold characters or Thin characters (especially those with [Serifs](https://en.wikipedia.org/wiki/Serif)) may impact the recognition of details and reduce recognition accuracy.
-Many image processing programs allow [Dilation and Erosion](http://www.mif.vu.lt/atpazinimas/dip/FIP/fip-Morpholo.html#Heading96) of edges of characters against a common background to either dilate or grow in size (Dilation) or shrink (Erosion).
+Many image processing programs allow [Dilation and Erosion](http://www.mif.vu.lt/atpazinimas/dip/FIP/fip-Morpholo.html#Heading96) of edges of characters against a common background to dilate or grow in size (Dilation) or shrink (Erosion).

 Heavy ink bleeding from historical documents can be compensated for by using an Erosion technique.
 Erosion can be used to shrink characters back to their normal glyph structure.